levibostian/ExpressjsBlanky/ansible/README.md

+# Ansible

+This API project requires some servers running software like databases to connect to.
+To setup these servers, this project is setup with the tool [Ansible](https://www.ansible.com/) to do all of the server setup.

+Why use Ansible?
+* **Prevent human error** - Manually setting up servers is a lot of copy and pasting and typing of commands.
+It is not uncommon for a typo to happen and the server has issues.
+By automating this process, we have eliminated the chance of this happening.
+* **Create servers, fast** - I create at least a dozen new servers every year.
+Each server that I create manually takes about half a day of work to create, configure, and test.
+Being able to create these servers in a matter of seconds or minutes makes a difference!
+* **Documentation** - I find it very frustrating to take over a Linux server that was setup and configured by someone else before you.
+You don't know what softwares were installed, how each software is configured, what user accounts exist and who has access to what.
+It may seem like it's easier to just delete the server and start over!
+By using a tool like Ansible, you are able to read the Ansible scripts and know *exactly* what has been done to the server - no more, no less.
+I try my very best to make sure that all changes done to a server exists here in the Ansible playbooks.

 # Getting started

 * Create a new Debian server in DigitalOcean.
+Login to DigitalOcean's website and create this new server manually.
 When creating this server, make sure these options are set:

-1. Select 64bit Debian image.
-This doc is written when the latest version is 10.
+1. Select the 64bit Debian image. **This doc is written when the latest version is 10.**
 2. Add 1 block storage volume to the server.
-Choose whatever size you want.
-The database server setup playbook will move the postgres database location to this external volume.
-3. Add the server to a virtual network (in DigitalOcean, it's called a VPC).
-We will make sure that the kubernetes cluster that our application is hosted on will be added to this private network.
+Choose whatever size you want (it can be expanded in the future).
+Choose the default formatting option.
+(All database storage will exist on this block storage, not the included storage of the server)
 4. Enable monitoring so you can enable alerts on big loads to the server.
 5. Set authentication to SSH keys.
-We want to make this server SSH key login, only.
-No password login with SSH.
+We want to make this server SSH key login, only. *No password login with SSH.*
 6. Hostname, tags are all up to you.
+I like to make the hostname be something like "<app-name>-production-database"
 7. You don't need to enable system backups/snapshots.
 We will run pg_dump to run periodic postgres database backups.

 When you create this new server, that's all that you need to do to the server.
 Ansible will perform *all* setup of this server!